 Prescribe Specific Actions

 If you see a good behavior or habit, reward it with praise.
-If you see a bad one, suggest a different course of action and reinforce the change with reminders over the next few days.
+Suggest a different action if you see a bad one and reinforce the change with reminders over the next few days.

 You can review more calls and catch problematic behaviors faster if you have a dialer or revenue intelligence platform that transcribes calls.
-For another step up, there are some technologies that can also notice patterns in calls with AI and flag issues for you.
+For another step up, some technologies can also notice patterns in calls with AI and flag issues for you.
 Conversation AI by Revenue.io offers this capability.

 As an example, here at Revenue.io, there was a rep who would have very long conversations with prospects but still had trouble figuring out who should be qualified or disqualified in the sales process.

-They reinforced the rep’s behavior of forging authentic connections with prospects, but also set up an alert in Conversation AI (the Revenue.io conversation intelligence solution) to track all mentions of Salesforce on their calls.
-So the rep was able to track their progress and see how many calls they mentioned Salesforce on each day.
+They reinforced the rep’s behavior of forging authentic connections with prospects but also set up an alert in Conversation AI (the Revenue.io conversation intelligence solution) to track all mentions of Salesforce on their calls.
+So the rep could track their progress and see how many calls they mentioned Salesforce daily.
 By the end of the first week, they were mentioning Salesforce on every single call, and easily qualifying or disqualifying every prospect.
 Problem solved!

-How much is your current sales ramp up time costing you?
-Check out our ramp up calculator to find out how much more revenue you can drive by cutting your ramp time.
+How much does your current sales ramp-up time cost you?
+Check out our ramp-up calculator to determine how much more revenue you can drive by cutting your ramp time.